8 Popular Cruise Luggage Tag Holders for Major Cruise Lines

 Don’t Miss: 10 Convincing Reasons to Cruise Norwegian Cruise Line

 You will need to print your tags for a Carnival cruise.
-We recommend these clear plastic luggage tag holders designed specifically for Carnival luggage tags.
+We recommend these clear plastic luggage tag holders designed for Carnival luggage tags.

 You will need to print your tags for a Royal Caribbean cruise.
 We recommend these clear plastic luggage tag holders designed specifically for Royal Caribbean luggage tags.

 You will need to print your tags for a Holland America cruise.
-We recommend these clear plastic luggage tag holders designed specifically for Holland America luggage tags.
+We recommend these clear plastic luggage tag holders designed for Holland America luggage tags.

 In the past, Celebrity has mailed luggage tags to us before our sail date on the Celebrity Equinox.
 However, this has changed; you may need to print your tags for a Celebrity cruise.